What are warts?

 Depending on the health of the immune system that helps fight disease, a person may or may not develop a wart after exposure to HPV.
 Warts grow slowly, often taking weeks or months to grow to a noticeable size.
-Most people have been exposed to many of the HPV family in childhood.
+Most people have been exposed to many strains of non-genital HPV in their childhood.
 Sometimes the stresses of college suppress the immune system’s ability to keep the virus under control, and a wart may develop many years after initial exposure to the virus.

-There are many myths about warts; this is one of them.
-Since the wart is caused by a virus, digging out the black dots in the bottom will only cause injury.
+Many people believe the black dots are the “seeds of the wart”.
+This is not true.
 The black or red-brown dots, that are sometimes visible in the wart, are smothered capillaries (the tiny blood vessels that turn fingertips back to pink after pressure is applied).
 As the wart virus causes layers of extra skin to pile up, the capillaries get “smothered” and die, leaving the black dots.
 Digging out the black dots will only cause injury.

-They are still irritating and not cosmetically appealing.
-About 25% of warts will go away on their own in 12-24 months, most in 2-3 years.
+About 66% of warts will go away on their own within 2-3 years.
 If you are impatient, or they are uncomfortable, there are many ways to treat them.
 There is about a 30% rate of treatment failure with any type of treatment.
 Treatment causes surface irritation to the skin to stimulate an immune system response to the virus that is causing the wart.
 Maintaining general good health helps the immune system to function better.

 Over the counter treatments containing salicylic acid (Compound W, etc.), when used properly, can be effective.
-Soaking the wart area in warm water for 10 minutes before treatment and using a pumice stone or nail file to remove the excess rough skin allows the medication to be more effectively absorbed.
+Soaking the wart area in warm water for 10-20 minutes before treatment and using a pumice stone or nail file to remove the excess rough skin in between treatments allows the medication to be more effectively absorbed.

 Covering a wart with a small piece of duct tape may help get rid of it although this can take up to 6 weeks.
 There is lack of agreement about the efficacy of duct tape in the limited studies that have been done.

 Office therapies: Cryotherapy (freezing the wart with liquid nitrogen) typically takes two to four treatments which are administered every one to three weeks.
 Treatments may cause some discomfort but are not usually painful.
 Some dermatologists use electrosurgery (burning), chemical peels, injections, and laser therapy.